-Disneyland with Preschoolers
+Disneyland with Toddlers and Preschoolers

-Traveling with preschoolers requires special preparation.
+Traveling with toddlers and preschoolers requires special preparation.
 From picky palates, fussy schedules, strong opinions and short attention spans, kids aged 2-5 can be tricky travel companions.
 Disneyland is the optimal preschooler vacation destination, with shows, rides, food and entertainment that is geared directly to this age range.

-1. Prepare for a Successful Vacation
+1. Prepare for a Successful Disneyland Vacation

 Involve your preschooler in the planning process.
-Request a Disney Vacation Planning DVD (free via this link) and watch it several times as a family pre-vacation.
+Watch Disney movies and let your toddler get familiar with popular characters.
+Show your child the photos of the rides on the Disneyland website.
 From there, your preschooler will let you know what attractions he’s most interested in.
-At that point you’ll be able to roughly schedule out your trip days.
+And at that point you’ll be able to roughly schedule out your trip days.